CodePosse/SB.AI/README.md

 First publish: Nov 4 2020

 ## Stack
 This is built with modular components with [Twitter Bootstrap] v4.5.3 and limited [jQuery] to provide us with a [responsive design].
+Given the weight of this, there is no need for SCSS or CSS transpilers.

 ## Folders
-There will be folders for JS and compiled CSS.
+There will be subfolders for JS and compiled CSS inside of the assets folder.
 Naming of supplimental files will be semantic to theme or function and will be described here.

 ### Credit
 [tim hunold] - originator